Lifelong learning: History

-In some contexts, the term "lifelong learning" evolved from the term "life-long learners", created by Leslie Watkins and used by Professor Clint Taylor (CSULA) and Superintendent for the Temple City Unified School District's mission statement in 1993, the term recognizes that learning is not confined to childhood or the classroom but takes place throughout life and in a range of situations.
+In some contexts, the term "lifelong learning" evolved from the term "life-long learners", created by Leslie Watkins and used by Clint Taylor, professor at CSULA and Superintendent for the Temple City Unified School District, in the district's mission statement in 1993, the term recognizes that learning is not confined to childhood or the classroom but takes place throughout life and in a range of situations.

 In other contexts, the term "lifelong learning" evolved organically.
-The first lifelong learning institute began at The New School for Social Research (now New School University) in 1962 as an experiment in "learning in retirement".
+The first lifelong learning institute began at The New School for Social Research (now The New School) in 1962 as an experiment in "learning in retirement".
 Later, after similar groups formed across the United States, many chose the name "lifelong learning institute" to be inclusive of nonretired persons in the same age range.
-See Lifelong learning institutes, or outside the US, University of the Third Age.